Language with Vision: a Study on Grounded Word and Sentence Embeddings: Evaluation

-{\textbf{Nearest Neighbors:}} For further exploration, we juxtapose a sample of differing nearest neighbors of our best embeddings (ZSG-G) with its purely textual version (GloVe).
+{\textbf{Nearest Neighbors:}} For further exploration, we juxtaposed a sample of differing nearest neighbors of our best embeddings (ZSG-G) with its purely textual version (GloVe).
 Figure~\ref{fig:teaser} shows the results for two random samples of highly abstract and highly concrete words in SimLex999.
 While GloVe retrieves related words (shown on the left), our grounding shifts the focus toward similarity and retrieves highly similar words for both concrete and abstract queries (shown on the right).
 We can observe that GloVe suffers from a bias toward the dissimilar words that frequently co-occur such as (many, people) and (sorta, weird).
-Our embeddings on the other hand, alleviate this bias by aligning the words to their real-world relations.
-Applying this alignment to all the words seems to shift the abstract words to a better place.
-Moreover, different typos of the same word such as `peope' and `poeple' (for people) occur with different frequency in different contexts.
+Our embeddings, on the other hand, alleviate this bias by {creating more refined clusters of words.
+Even though our alignment is trained with mostly concrete words, the resulting vector space also benefits abstract words.
+In other words, abstract words are grounded indirectly via a learned mapping trained with concrete words.
+These findings align with the perspective of indirect grounding, which posits that concrete words are directly grounded while abstract words are indirectly grounded through language \citep{howell2005model,louwerse2011symbol, hoffman2018concepts}.
+Indirect grounding of abstract words has recently shown promising results in predicting abstract concepts using distributional semantic models \citep{utsumi2022test}. } Moreover, different typos of the same word such as `peope' and `poeple' (for people) occur with different frequencies in different contexts.
 Therefore, they are gradually pulled apart.
 Our model, however, puts them back into the same vicinity of space by applying the learnt alignment.